java-util-help/projects/PT4-Cinema/boratanrikulu (not complete)/README.md

 ### Usage Example

-Not: The Project is not completed yet.
+Note: This Project is not completed yet.
+Note2: All movies is scraped from IMDb.

 <p align="center">
 <img src="img/1.png">